bchiang7/CS3200-Project/README.md

 mysql-connector: `pip install mysql-connector`

 ## Database Dump
-Database dump file can be found [here](https://github.com/bchiang7/CS3200-Project/blob/master/data/dump.sql)
+Database dump file can be found [here](https://github.com/bchiang7/CS3200-Project/blob/master/data/projectdump.sql)

 Download the SQL file and import the data from the self-contained file in MySQL Workbench.

+Note: Database dump file contains stored procedures as well as the create schema and data.

 `Server > Data Import`